xiumei/CPLabsENV/README.md

-## About
+# About
 *Dockerfiles for setting up development environment for Customer Portal Labs.*

-It support applications written in Ruby on Rails and NodeJS as well as the above run with MySQL and Mongo DB based on Fedora 23.
+It supports applications written in Ruby on Rails and NodeJS as well as the above run with MySQL and Mongo DB based on Fedora 23.
 The repo offers some scripts to build all docker images from dockerfiles and run applications on your local box.

-## Features
+# Features
 - Share dockerfiles to build environment for RoR and Nodejs applications as well as MySQL and Mongo DB.
 - Offer dockerfiles to set up proxy for Customer Portal Labs.
 - Ship script to run applications which integrates source mounting, port mapping, container running and DB linking.
 - Embed script to install dependencies, initialize DB as well as start server when running applications.

-## How To Use
+# How To Use

-# Clone this repository
+## Clone this repository
 ```bash
 git clone <Repo url>
 ```

-# Build docker images
+## Build docker images
 Before build starts,

 - Edit your UID

 When running the app, source of your application will be mounted to the container.
 In order to make files created in the container have the same permission or ownership as existing ones, the user running the application in container should have the same uid as the one owns the application in host.

 Check the uid of the application owner.